diffix/explorer/README.md

 ### Docker Image from github registry

 The most up-to-date version of the API is published as a docker image in the github registry, tagged `latest`.

 In order to pull from the github registry you need to authenticate with a github access token:
 1. Go [here](https://github.com/settings/tokens) and create a new token with the `read:packages` permission.
 2. Save it in a file, for example `github_registry_token.txt`
 3. Authenticate with docker login using the generated token for your github username:
     ```
     cat github_registry_token.txt | docker login docker.pkg.github.com -u $GITHUB_USERNAME --password-stdin
     ```
 See [here](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages) for further information.

 With the above out of the way, you can download and run the latest image with a single docker command.

-For example, the following exposes the Explorer API on port `5000`:
+For example, the following starts the Explorer in the foreground and exposes the API on port `5000`:

 ```
 docker run -it --rm \